ssokolow/quicktile/README.md

  * `dbus-python` (optional, required for D-Bus service)

-If you are running an APT-based Linux distribution with Debian-compatible package names (like the Ubuntu family of distros), you can install these dependencies via your package manager by running this command:
+If you are running an APT-based Linux distribution with Debian-compatible package names (like the Ubuntu or Mint family of distros), you can install these dependencies via your package manager by running this command:

     sudo apt-get install python python-gtk2 python-xlib python-dbus python-wnck